-In this blog post I will try and give you a realistic idea of how many videos can be created from a day’s shoot.
+In this blog post I will try to give you a realistic idea of the way video production shoots work, the process and how many videos can be created from a day’s shoot.
 These days, maximising content creation is a skilled technique, feeding the hungry beast of web and social media.
 You need a good number of films, but you must not drop standards.

 Yes, the standalone company profile video is generally a thing of the past, he’s more of a slimmed down version, shorter and punchier, and he needs to come arm in arm with a group of snappy little friends, ready to conquer the world of social media.

 It’s been the case across the board probably for about 5 years now that as standard at the very least we come up with a few short ads to complement a main film.
 You may or may not even need to script these ads beforehand, and I’ll provide a couple of examples.
 But the idea behind it is to use small social media ads as bait to drive traffic to your site, with the lure of watching the full film there.
 And the longer people view your site, the more your presence and brand is remembered and the more likely they are to return and explore more of what you have to offer.
 The theory being the more time invested in something, the more trusted and valuable it becomes.

 There are two types of shoot really, the scripted, and the non-scripted.
 Non-scripted being we conduct interviews, and shoot footage to complement that content, following whatever processes are afoot and most relevant and representative of the business or group.
 If we script it, we would either write voice over, or write the content of on-screen text, and would construct a shot list for the day to allow to create these films.
 If we need to 100% sure the marketing department will be happy with what we’re thinking then we’ll need to draw up a storyboard and get those shots signed off.

 Whichever category your video shoot falls into, there is lots of scope to produce more than one film on the day.

 Here are a few ideas for films to schedule for a one day shoot.